Cloudize Logo

 10. Automate DevOps via the Atlas Administration API.

 One of the lesser-known features of MongoDB Atlas is the Atlas Administration API.
-The API is well worth a look and provides the ability to build complex DevOps automation into your CICD processes, as well as cluster deployment, security and scaling, to name a few of the capabilities.
+The API is well worth a look at and provides the ability to build complex DevOps automation into your CICD processes, as well as cluster deployment, security, and scaling, to name a few of the capabilities.

 In closing